piotr-cieslik/CQRS/README.md

 My implementation of CQRS (Command Query Responsibility Segregation) in C#.
-I successfully use this approach in single and medium size projects.
+I successfully use this approach in small and medium size projects.

 To successfully use this library, you have to follow these 4 steps:
 1. Define command/query with handler.